tevinter/tevinter/README.md

 I'm a senior year Comp Sci student

-Actively working on the AdditionalPylons Starcraft AI: https://github.com/krogenth/AdditionalPylons
+Actively working on and contributing to the AdditionalPylons Starcraft AI: https://github.com/krogenth/AdditionalPylons

 Past projects: